amisai/amisai.github.io/_posts/2014-05-25-publishing-new-posts-at-aprendices-group-on-twitter.markdown

 ![sample post](/images/sample_post.png)

 although I'll be doing a bit of babysitting during next weeks, just to check ...
-Only thing missing is that I'm publishing new posts in my personal account and I prefer to publish in [Aprendices Twitter account](https://twitter.com/deaprendices).
+These posts are being published in  [Aprendices Twitter account](https://twitter.com/deaprendices).

-By now, I'm not sure about sharing this project source code: it's very specific, I don't think it'll help anyone else, but I will (at github, for instance) if someone requests it.
+Just in case you need something like this, or if you want to know how it's done, I've published this project code in [my github](https://github.com/amisai/aprendicesPoster).